Ramotion/animated-tab-bar/README.md

     }
 }
 ```
-##About us
+## About Us

 [Ramotion](http://Ramotion.com) is an iPhone app design and development company.
-We are ready for new interesting iOS App Development projects.
+We are ready for new interesting iOS app development projects.

 Follow us on [twitter](http://twitter.com/ramotion).